shaunegilbert/2324_cp_etl/README.md

 eval "$(ssh-agent -s)"
 ssh-add ~/.ssh/id_rsa

+#directions on how to build new docker file
+# Step into your project directory
+cd /path/to/your/project

+# Build a new Docker image with the custom Dockerfile
+docker build -t s50_etl_image:latest -f Dockerfile.cp_etl .

+# Stop the old container
+docker stop cp_etl_container

+# Remove the old container
+docker rm cp_etl_container

+# Remove the old image
+docker rmi cp_etl_image:old_tag

+# Run a new container with the new image
+docker run -d --name cp_etl_container cp_etl_image:latest

 # setting up new docker container to run updated code

 # 1 build new image